zolex/vom/docs/README.md

 ### Collections

-VOM can process several types of list, like arrays or doctrine collections, basically any iterable that can be detected as such by the `PropertyInfoExtractor`.
+VOM can process several types of lists, like native arrays or ArrayObject (including doctrine collections), basically any iterable that can be detected as such by the `PropertyInfoExtractor`.
+To tell VOM what types sit in a list you have to add PhpDoc tags and use the array syntax as shown in the following example.

 ```php
 use Zolex\VOM\Mapping as VOM;